Last updated Sep. 30, 2023 by Jessica Green

-2. Take An Inventory Of What You Already Have On Hand
+2. Take Stock of What You Already Have

 4. Begin Your Shopping Early

 Grocery prices are known to spike in price during Thanksgiving.
 If you want to spend less on Thanksgiving day, starting your shopping as early as possible is advisable.
 Do not wait until the final week of November to start your holiday shopping.

 With a countdown to Thanksgiving day, most businesses begin offering customers discounts and deals.
 Do not miss out on these deals.

 Shop for food items early and store them for Thanksgiving.
 In this way, you can save on costs and reduce the stress of buying things on Thanksgiving day.

 5. Shop Around And Compare Prices At A Variety Of Stores

 When shopping for food items during Thanksgiving day, it is important to look up different stores and compare the prices of the items they offer.

 During Thanksgiving, stores offer different discounts and deals.
 They compete with one another in discounts in order to attract customers.
 While most stores offer a 5% discount on turkeys and sweet potatoes, you could get a 10% discount at other stores.
 So make sure to do a bit of research before going shopping.

 Don’t make all your shopping at one store.
 Store A may give a good discount on turkey but not on potatoes or other grocery items.
 Shop at different stores to enjoy their deals and save money.